Just for APs: Modeling Customer Service

 ‘I just have this belief that we are here to serve students and parents.’

 I was reminded of the need for customer service skills in education by a colleague of mine who is an assistant principal.
 As she described handling end-of-year discipline issues, including several parents who were upset or dissatisfied, she said something like, “I just have this belief that we are here to serve [students and parents].
 But sometimes a teacher will say something like, ‘I’ll call [the parent] back when I’m ready.'”

 It’s a good idea for any professional to wait until she has her own emotions in hand before opening or re-opening a conversation with a parent who may be upset.
 However, the attitude my friend was referring to was more like, “The parent can just wait and simmer if they want to,” instead of demonstrating a willingness to engage in a two-way dialog with an unhappy parent and get back to them in a reasonably speedy time frame.

-Customer service skills matter because there are no perfect conditions in education
+Customer service skills matter

 While all administrators need to remember the challenges of being in a classroom with students day after day, it is also incumbent on us to model the best possible customer service.
-The very idea of customer service in public education may be foreign to staff members who appear to believe that students should always be obedient and never mess up, period, and that parents should support us in whatever actions we take when educating their children.
+The very idea of customer service in public education may be foreign to staff members who appear to believe that students should always be obedient and never mess up and that parents should support us in whatever actions we take when educating their children.

 Since there is no education Nirvana where these conditions exist, administrative leaders must balance their leadership with teachers in order to model respectful discipline and customer service while simultaneously helping teachers grow.
 A related issue is that some teachers will feel unsupported if the administrator does not unilaterally agree with them.